JacenBoy/michelle/README.md

 ## Help
 If you have trouble with the bot, you can contact me on [Twitter (@jacenboy)](https://twitter.com/jacenboy), on [my Discord server](https://discord.gg/6wgy6jE), or by opening a bug report here on GitHub.

+## Acknowledgements
+Thanks to the team behind [Guide Bot](https://github.com/AnIdiotsGuide/guidebot), which the initial framework as well as a few convenience functions were taken from.